 Paula received an undergraduate double major in Math and Economics; got her master’s in Applied Economics; and completed coursework and comprehensive exams in UCLA’s Ph.D.
 Economics program.
 Paula has worked at RAND as an economic researcher and also as a risk manager at both Wells Fargo and Bank of Hawaii.

 Sara has been working for Mathitude a couple years and has made great contributions to our curriculum and group club activities.
 Sara attended Castilleja School for high school where she completed their highest-level math courses.
-Now, Sara is a senior at Columbia University majoring in English Literature AND also taking coursework in engineering, computer science, biology and math.
+In May of 2021, she graduated from Columbia University majoring in English Literature AND also taking coursework in engineering, computer science, biology and math.
 She’s a great model of lifelong learning and passion and has a fabulous list of accomplishments.

 Sara was accepted at Columbia University as a potential engineering major.
 She’s worked for the Columbia Daily Spectator for two years, including as a deputy editor focusing on city news, and has held the Presidential Global Fellowship and the Rose Teaching Assistantship.
-She also enjoys playwriting (she’s having a play produced this fall), the ocean, and walking her dog Gromit.
+She also enjoys knitting, the ocean, and walking her dog Gromit.

 In both high school and college, Sara has developed her passion for interdisciplinary learning and is always excited to approach math curricula in a multidimensional way.
 Sara loves getting students interested in math by designing creative and fun materials, and her favorite part of working at Mathitude is helping students explore games that strengthen their math skills.
 Students love working with Sara as she is always a beacon of calm maturity and is one of the most supportive individuals you’ll meet.